clb21565/kairos/README.md

 # Kairos

+Please note that Kairos is currently under active development.

 Kairos is a nextflow pipeline for detecting horizontal gene transfer, distinguishing misassemblies from genuine structural variation, and inferring _in situ_ horizontal gene transfer from metagenomes and assemblies.
 At present, it has two workflows:

 **kairos derep-detect:** predicts putative HGTs given contigs, contig taxonomy, an MGE database, and a target gene database